rezaprtma391/rezaprtma391/README.md

 i am a **Front End Web Developer**.<br>

-if you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/muhamad-reza-pratama-5a28a7279/) ku ya.
+if you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/muhamad-reza-pratama-5a28a7279/).

 ### Github Statistic
 <p align="left">